rollator3000/BWM-Article/README.md

 │
 ├── Docs <- Sources, Results and everything else documenting the repository
 │   │
-│   ├─── Article_Versions <- Different Versions of the article (shall be published in the end) │   ├─── DataInfo         <- Overview to amount of rows & features per block for each DF in Data/Raw │   └─── PhenomeImpute    <- Package to use the R-Function 'PhenomeImpute' │
+│   ├─── Article_Versions   <- Different Versions of the article (shall be published in the end) │   ├─── Evaluation_Results <- Results of the evaluation for all approaches
+│   ├─── DataInfo           <- Overview to amount of rows & features per block for each DF in Data/Raw │   └─── PhenomeImpute      <- Package to use the R-Function 'PhenomeImpute' │
 ├── envs <- the various enviroments of the project
 │